-You can make your diamond look much bigger by choosing a ring model with a halo.
-To give you a good idea, the image below shows you what a 1 carat diamond looks like with and without a halo:
+You can make your diamond look much bigger by choosing a ring model with a "halo".
+Below, you can see how a one-carat diamond looks like with and without a halo.

-The “cut” of a diamond greatly affects a diamond's brillance and fire.
+The “cut” of a diamond greatly affects a diamond's brilliance and fire.

 The diamond cut has nothing to do with the diamond shape.

-- How well the diamond was designed to ensure durability and optimal weight
+- How well the diamond was designed to ensure durability and optimal carat weight;

-- How well aligned and polished the diamon's facets are
+- How well aligned and polished the diamond's facets are.

-Based on their observations GIA will attribute a cut grade to each diamond.
+Based on their observations the GIA will attribute a cut grade to each diamond.

-Cut is an important criteria which you should not overlook.
+The cut is an important criterion which you should not overlook.
 While excellent is obviously the best cut grade you can go for, “excellent cut” diamonds are obviously way more expensive than poorly cut diamonds.

 The “clarity” of a diamond refers to the imperfections a diamond bears.